 With thicker fruits, like bananas or apples, the puree can go straight on your dehydrator’s fruit leather sheet.

-If you have really juicy fruits, such as blueberries, you’ll need to strain the puree through a cheesecloth (a clean kitchen cloth also works).
+If you have juicy fruits, such as blueberries, you’ll need to strain the puree through a cheesecloth (a clean kitchen cloth also works).

 Save the strained juice to drink!
 It is healthy and delicious.